 3.)
 Is my interest rate the problem?

 4.)
-Will a personal loan cover all my debts?
+Will a debt consolidation loan cover all my debts?

 The average American household has nearly $15,000 in credit card debt.
 That’s a big chunk of change.
 Add on $28,000 in auto loans, and it’s easy to see why debt is such a problem for most households.